learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 ## Spot instances and Kubernetes: a match made in heaven

-In the last decade, our industry has massively adopted **microservices architecture**.
+In the last decade, our industry has massively adopted microservices architecture.
 Some would argue it is a fad, others that it is just SOA rebranded.
-I would say that the **most important revolution** which came with microservices architecture, wasn't that we decided to write smaller applications, but was the **shift from preventing failures to embracing failures**.
+I would say that the most important revolution which came with microservices architecture, wasn't that we decided to write smaller applications, but was the **shift from preventing failures to embracing failures**.

 The most significant insight from the likes of Netflix, Google and Amazon, is that at scale, things go wrong.
 Even on the best and most expensive hardware, the probability of failure is strictly larger than zero.